blaenk/site/content/notes/postgresql.md

 The creation of database objects often implies dependencies between those objects.
 PostgreSQL prevents dropping objects that are being depended on unless explicitly specified via `CASCADE`, in which case the dependent objects are dropped recursively as well.
 The default behavior is `RESTRICT`.

 Dependency tracking for functions is based on the arguments and result types, but not the function body.

+# PostGIS

+Functions with the `ST_` prefix are from the SQL/MM specification, while older functions from the OGC/SFSQL specifications lack the prefix.

+The `geometry` type is planar and uses Cartesian math.
+PostGIS autocasts a `geometry` to its bounding box when needed.

+The `geography` type is spheroidal and geodetic, with lines and polygons drawn on a curved surface.
+It assumes that all data is based on a geodetic coordinate system, specifically WGS 84 lon/lat SRID 4326, unless otherwise specified.

+The `raster` type is a multiband cell and they're used to model space as a grid of rectangular cells each containing a numeric array of values.
+They organize information using _pixels_, AKA _cells_.
+A pixel is just a space holder for data with no physical dimension.
+Pixels are organized in rows and columns to form tiles.
+They are only positional designations, the actual data is stored in _bands_, AKA _channels_ or _dimensions_.
+A _tile_ has a width and height measured in pixels and is usually stored in each row.
+Each raster can have multiple bands, but must have at least one.
+Each band can only store numeric values.
+Pixel types specify the type of numbers that a given band can store.

+A _georeferenced raster_ corresponds to actual geographical locations, so that the physical size of a pixel takes on a real unit of measure, which can be measured with `ST_PixelWidth` and `ST_PixelHeight`.
+Georeferenced rasters have an assigned SRID to denote the SRS.

+Referencing a particular pixel on a raster requires a pixel-numbering convention relative to spatial coordinates, which is usually positive in the X direction and negative in the Y direction of the coordinate space, starting at the top-left corner of the tile rectangle.

+`ST_DWithin` checks if the minimum distance between two geometries is within the specified distance.

+`ST_Buffer` takes a geometry and radially expands it by a specified number of units, resulting in a _buffer zone_ or _corridor_.

+Type modifiers (aka _typmods_) are used when specifying the length of a `varchar(8)` or the precision in `numeric(8,2)`.
+Check constraints can be used to achieve the same effect, such as a check constraint that limits the length of a `varchar` column to 8.

+The `geometry` and `geography` types have hierarchical structures, so it's possible (and eoucraged) to be more specific where possible and use the subtypes.
+Although the subtypes are not data types, they can be enforced through type modifiers, such as `geometry(POINT, 4326)` specifies the `POINT` subtype type modifier and the 4326 SRID type modifier.

+All data types have a _spatial reference identifier_ (SRID).
+Only objects with the same SRID can have spatial relationships between them, such as their distance or whether one is contained in another.

+A _simple linestring_ is one that doesn't cross itself, and can be checked with `ST_IsSimple`.

+A _closed linestring_ is one that ends where it begins, otherwise it's considered to be open.
+When a closed linestring outlines the boundary of a polygon it's called the polygon's exterior ring.
+A polygon must have exactly one exterior ring, but may have one or more inner rings, each creating a hole in the overall polygon.

+The well-known text (WKT) representation of a polygon is a set of closed linstrings, with the first designating the exterior ring and subsequent ones designating the inner rings.

+For a polygon to be considered valid:

+* the rings may not overlap each other
+* two rings can't share a common boundary
+* inner rings cannot lie partly outside its exterior ring

+Many GEOS-based functions in PostGIS behave unpredictably with invalid geometries, so care should be taken to ensure that geometries are valid. `ST_IsValid` can determine validity, and `ST_IsValidReason` can explain the first validity offense.

+PostGIS has many geometry collection types such as `MULTIPOLYGON` which can store multiple polygons.
+It also has a `GEOMETRYCOLLECTION` type is a heterogeneous collection of geometries as long as all geometries have the same saptial reference system and coordinate dimensions.
+This is unlike multigeometries which are homogeneous.

+Multilinestrings are simple if all contained linestrings are simple and they don't intersect each other except at boundary points.

+Multipolygons are valid if all contained polygons are valid and they don't overlap.

+A spatial reference identifier (SRID) is a foreign key into the `spatial_ref_sys` table, which is a catalog of the spatial reference systems available to the database, including its name, projection parameters, and the originating organization.
+The SRID column is user-input, so SRID 4326 can't be guaranteed to correspond go the global SRS EPSG:4326 in every other database.

+Functions that expect an SRID but find it missing will default to the unknown value.

+Switching SRIDs doesn't alter the fact that the coordinate system underlying the geometry data type is always cartesian.

+Geodetics is the science of measuring and modeling the earth, while cartography is the science of representing it on flat maps.

+A spatial reference system is comprised of an ellipsoid, datum, and projection.

+A geoid is produced by taking gravity readings at various sea levels to arrive at a consensus and then use that constant gravitational force to map an equigravitational surface.

+An ellipsoid is composed of three radii: a and b are equatorial (along the X and Y axes) and c is the polar radius (along the Z axis).
+One ellipsoid may fit the curvature of one spot better than it would another spot, so there are a multitude of ellipsoids in use today.

+The datum is an "anchor" point on the earth where the axix arrives at the surface, i.e. the poles.
+Even if two reference systems use the same ellipsoid, they may have different anchors (datum).
+A horizontal datum specifies where on the plane of the earth to pin down the ellipsoid, and a vertical datum specifies the height.

+The most popular coordinate reference system is the geographical coordinate system (lon/lat) with longitude lines connecting the poles and latitude lines parallel to the equator.

+All data serve in the form of latitude and longitude is unprojected.
+Designing a projection is a balance of four conflicting features:

+* measurement accuracy
+* shape (angle representation)
+* direction (is north really north)
+* range of area supported

+Using a `geometry` type that is SRID 4326 data will actually project it onto a flat surface, treating longitude as X and latitude as Y. Some functions that work with `geography` actually piggyback on `geometry`, such as `ST_Buffer`, so caution should be taken when using them for large areas where the curvature of the earth becomes a concern.

+Note that `ST_Transform` is not a lossless function, as it introduces floating-point errors that can quickly accumulate.

+`ST_NPoints` is a PostGIS-specific function that returns the number of points in a geometry.
+The `ST_NumPoints` function is standard but only works on linestrings.

+`ST_Boundary` returns the geometry that determines the separation between points in the geometry and the rest of the coordinate space.